NiamhOL/Data-Representation-2020-Project/README.md

 2. Click the clone or download button towards the right of your screen
 3. Download and unzip this file.
 Save the unziped file to a location on your desktop where it is easily accessible
 4. Open the command line and navigate to the location of your downloaded file using a series of cd commands

+## Overview of the project
+The data is stored in a MySQL database.
+The database queries are defined using the MemberDAO.py database access object.
+The MemberServer.py application server calls the queries and returns the results as JSON objects.
+AJAX calls are made in the html files and the results are displayed in tables

 ### Run virtual machine
 1. Once you have navigated to the location of your folder using a series of cd commands.
 Please do the following commands: